← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Effective accreditation research requires deliberate design that aligns stakeholder engagement with accreditation standards.
 This means mapping research questions to specific standards, selecting stakeholder populations that accreditors expect to hear from, and creating documentation that makes the evidence trail transparent.

 Building the evidence trail.
 Every accreditation-focused research study should produce documentation that connects findings to actions.
 This means preserving not just the final analysis but the raw evidence (transcripts, thematic coding, participant demographics), the decision-making process (how findings were presented to leadership, what options were considered), the actions taken, and the follow-up assessment.
-AI-moderated research platforms generate timestamped transcripts and automated thematic analysis that create this evidence trail systematically.
+AI-moderated research platforms generate timestamped transcripts and automated thematic analysis that create this evidence trail systematically rather than requiring manual reconstruction.

-Ensuring FERPA compliance is non-negotiable when conducting research with students.
+FERPA compliance is non-negotiable when conducting research with students.
 Any research platform used for accreditation evidence must handle student data in accordance with federal privacy requirements.
 This includes informed consent processes, data storage security, and appropriate de-identification in reports shared with external accreditation reviewers.
+Institutions remain responsible for verifying that the specific research data flow meets FERPA and institutional governance requirements; consult vendor compliance documentation and your institutional research office before integrating research workflows with student information systems.

 The power of qualitative research for accreditation lies in the chain from individual stakeholder voice to institutional finding.
-This chain has four links.
+This chain has four links, and the credibility of the evidence depends on each link being documented.

 This chain — from voice to pattern to finding to action to assessment — is exactly what accreditors mean by continuous improvement.
 It demonstrates that the institution hears its stakeholders, understands what they are saying, and acts on what it learns.